ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 1/output.md

 Answer:

-Please see page 49 for a bint.
+Please see page 49 for a hint.

 ## Problem 3

 Write a function to display "Hello World".
 Call it hello()
 Answer:

-Please see page 60 for a bint.
+Please see page 60 for a hint.

 ## Problem 4

 Write a function to return a number.
 Call it get()
 Answer:

-Please see page 64 for a bint.
+Please see page 64 for a hint.

 # Problem 5